gatsbyjs/gatsby/docs/tutorial/source-plugin-tutorial.md

 }
 ```

-This code is called every time a node is created, i.e. when `createNode` is invoked.
-Each time it is called in the `sourceNodes` step, the condition will check if the node was a `Post` node since those are the only nodes with an image associated with them in your case.
+This code is called every time a node is created, e.g. when `createNode` is invoked.
+Each time it is called in the `sourceNodes` step, the condition will check if the node was a `Post` node.
+Since those are the only nodes with an image associated with them, that is the only time images need to be optimized.
 Then a remote node is created, if it's successful, the `fileNode` is returned.
 The next few lines are important:

 ```javascript:title=source-plugin/gatsby-node.js
 if (fileNode) {